freeflowuniverse/herolib/lib/threefold/grid4/datamodel/README.md

 # Grid4 Data Model

-This module defines data models for nodes, groups, slices, and simulations in a cloud/grid infrastructure.
+This module defines data models for nodes, groups, slices in a cloud/grid infrastructure.

 ## Node